 The Clothworkers Consort has previously sponsored an annual choral composition competition, funded by the Leeds Philosophical and Literary Society.
 Winners in recent years include ‘Inscription for a wayside spring’ (Wayland Rogers, 2008) and ‘Gabriel fram Hevene-King’ (Terry Mann, 2007), the latter of which has recently been published by Oxford University Press in the collection The Holly and The Ivy: 14 Contemporary Carols.

 In 2013 the choir celebrated the Britten Centenary with performances of A Hymn to St Cecilia and A Boy was Born.
 It has performed for three times at the International Medieval Congress, and it works regularly with the Skipton Building Society Camerata, including in 2015 for the first modern performance of Philip Hayes’s The Judgment of Hermes (1783), and Bach’s St Matthew Passion in April 2019.
 In 2016 the choir participated in the Performing the Jewish Archive project with concerts in Leeds, York and Prague; and in 2017, CCL made its Wigmore Hall debut in a programme of Music on the Brink of Destruction, subsequently broadcast on BBC Radio 3.
 In May 2017 the choir celebrated its 15th anniversary with a reunion concert in the Clothworkers Centenary Concert Hall.
-In March 2018 the choir joined with the Leeds Haydn Players for a performance of Haydn’s Missa in tempore belli and will join them for another concert in June 2020.
+The choir’s collaborations with Leeds Haydn Players include performances of Haydn’s Missa in tempore belli (2018) and Mendelssohn’s Forty-second Psalm (2022).

 Our regular rehearsal time is Tuesday, 5.00-7.00pm in the Clothworkers Centenary Concert Hall at the University of Leeds.

 Bryan took his undergraduate degree at Southern Methodist University (Dallas, TX), where he studied choral conducting with Lloyd Pfautsch and Barbara Brinson.
 He completed a PhD at the University of Wales, Bangor; he is a member of the Purcell Society editorial committee, a a scholar whose research focuses on English music of the Restoration period.
-He has recently published Music for St Cecilia’s Day from Purcell to Handel.
+He the author of Music for St Cecilia’s Day from Purcell to Handel.
 He has performed as a baritone soloist in the United States and in Great Britain, and at Leeds he is a member of the Leeds Baroque Choir and of Psalmody.

 Bryan directs the Clothworkers Consort of Leeds, whose repertoire ranges from the earliest English choral polyphony (the choir performed concerts of music from the Eton Choirbook at the International Medieval Congress in 2011 and 2014) to newly composed works.
 He has recorded three CDs with the choir: Songs of Praise: Music in the West Riding (2004); Vox Dei (2006) and No man is an Island (2008).
 He also works regularly with the Leeds University School of Music Choir; performances have included James Macmillan’s Cantos Sagrados, Andrew Carter’s No Man is an Island and Gerald Finzi’s Lo, the full, final sacrifice at the Leeds Town Hall, William Mathias’ Ceremony after a Fire Raid, and a programme of contemporary a cappella music by Finnish composers including Einojuhani Rautavaara and Jakko Mäntyjärvi.
 Other work with this choir has included Tippett’s Child of our Time, Elgar’s Caractacus, Parry’s The Lotus-Eaters and Mendelssohn’s Die erste Walpurgis Nacht.